dfaile/Nobl9-wizard/cmd/lambda/README.md

 ## Security Considerations

+- **AWS IAM Authentication**: All API requests require valid AWS IAM credentials
+- **API Gateway Authorization**: Methods configured with AWS_IAM authorization
+- **CORS Headers**: Properly configured for frontend integration with authentication
-- All credentials are encrypted at rest using AWS KMS
+- **Credential Encryption**: All credentials are encrypted at rest using AWS KMS
-- Parameters are retrieved securely from Parameter Store
+- **Parameter Store**: Parameters are retrieved securely from AWS Systems Manager
-- CORS headers are properly configured for frontend integration
-- Input validation prevents injection attacks
+- **Input Validation**: Prevents injection attacks and validates all inputs
-- TLS verification can be disabled for testing environments
+- **TLS Verification**: Can be disabled for testing environments if needed

 ## Performance